sudarshan710/Sudoku-Solver/README.md

 ## Sudoku Solver using Backtracking Approach

-A sample 16x16 Sudoku is solved using Backtracking Approach.
+A sample 16x16 Sudoku is solved using Backtracking Approach using basic HTML, CSS and Javascript.